State Correctional Institution – Pittsburgh: History

 The original location housed 118 Confederate soldiers after their capture in Morgan's Raid a dozen miles to the west.
-It held them from August 5, 1863 until they were transferred to a military fort in New Jersey on March 18, 1864.
-Although conditions were good for the time, at least eight confederates died during the winter, one while attempting escape.
+It held them from August 5, 1863 until they were transferred to a POW camp in Point Lookout, Maryland on March 16, 1864.
+It also housed female Confederate spy Sallie Pollock.
+However she was soon released due to poor health.